 - At municipal paint recycling locations, residency restrictions and daily drop-off amounts may vary.
 Check your municipality’s website or contact your nearest recycling location for full details.

-We accept all types of household paint, as well as empty paint containers in containers equal to or less than 25 litres.
+We accept many types of paint, as well as empty paint containers.

-- Interior and exterior paint: water-based (e.g. latex, acrylic) and oil-based (e.g. alkyd, enamel)
+- Interior and exterior water-based (latex, acrylic) and oil-based (alkyd, enamel) household paint

 - Concrete and masonry paint